kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## The Challenge of Vision Data

-Vision data is heavy and noisy.
+Vision data is heavy and noisy
-Lighting, angle, and resolution change meaning.
+Lighting, angle, and resolution change meaning
-AI must normalize and clean inputs before analysis.
+AI must normalize and clean inputs before analysis
 Garbage pixels produce garbage predictions

 > Understanding challenges and limitations is as important as knowing capabilities.
 Realistic assessment of obstacles helps you plan appropriately and avoid nasty surprises.